haskus/haskus-system/WritingBindings.md

 v :: Vector 5 Word16
 ```

-Vectors are storable, so you can 'peek' and 'poke' them from memory.
+Vectors are storable, so you can `peek` and `poke` them from memory.
 Alternatively, you create them from a list:
 ```haskell
 Just v = fromList [1,2,3,4,5]